jranderson100/FlaskCRUDApp/README.md

 Greater functionality

 Then next step is to pass the basket data into a new Orders data, to capture instances of basket objects and provide further opportunity to join rows from different tables to render the data for the user.
+The "remove this item from the basket" checkboxes on the basket page do not work.
+A model-based architecture would give me greater flexility here, rather than tying all of my functions to routing.

 Style improvements

 My app could be much smarter stylistically, but in the short time frame I was focusing on functionality.
+My timestamp needs to be reformatted on the order page.